INMAS-Math/INMAS-Math.github.io/README.md

 including projects using real-world data, would be another way to leverage existing resources at the university level.
-- We believe that professional associations could play an active role in stewarding a program aimed at its students members.
+- We believe that professional associations could play an active role in stewarding a program aimed at its student members.
 Few associations have already put together parts and pieces of such a program, but fall short of fully addressing the needs identified by INMAS.
 Building a critical mass of participants from academia and BIG organizations under the umbrella of a professional association could be a promising way to address the current challenge.
 - While the cost-sharing of internships provided a definite advantage in securing positions for the students, one can imagine a program where internships are entirely subsidized by hosting companies.
-This would require developing lasting relation with specific organizations, and integrating with their talent pipelines.
+This would require developing lasting relations with specific organizations, and integrating with their talent pipelines.
-The target companies for internship will be discussed below in section on [Industry Outreach and Internship Generation](industry-outreach-and-internship-generation).
+The target companies for internships will be discussed below in section on [Industry Outreach and Internship Generation](industry-outreach-and-internship-generation).

 ## Tasks and Activities